-Where there may be any changes or maintenance to the VHF Radio equipment, this will only be undertaken by engineers from an agreed list.
-Evidence of experience and knowledge (e.g. a CV) will be provided for new engineers before they are added to the list.
+Where there may be any changes or maintenance to the VHF Radio equipment, this will only be undertaken by engineers from an approved list supplied from the engineering company.
+Evidence of experience and knowledge will be provided for new engineers before they are added to the list.